apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, the Dataset and DataFrame API `unionAll` is not deprecated any more.
 It is an alias for `union`.

   - In Spark version 2.4 and earlier, the parser of JSON data source treats empty strings as null for some data types such as `IntegerType`.
 For `FloatType` and `DoubleType`, it fails on empty strings and throws exceptions.
 Since Spark 3.0, we disallow empty strings and will throw exceptions for data types except for `StringType` and `BinaryType`.
+The previous behaviour of allowing empty string can be restored by setting `spark.sql.legacy.json.allowEmptyString.enabled` to `true`.

   - Since Spark 3.0, the `from_json` functions supports two modes - `PERMISSIVE` and `FAILFAST`.
 The modes can be set via the `mode` option.
 The default mode became `PERMISSIVE`.
 In previous versions, behavior of `from_json` did not conform to either `PERMISSIVE` nor `FAILFAST`, especially in processing of malformed JSON records.
 For example, the JSON string `{"a" 1}` with the schema `a INT` is converted to `null` by previous versions but Spark 3.0 converts it to `Row(null)`.